QuickBooks Blog

 hiring

 Effective onboarding boosts productivity and employee retention.
-According to BambooHR, 89% of employees who had an effective onboarding experience are more engaged at work.
-The best onboarding processes empower new hires with the tools they need to be productive, successful team members.
-Ideally, you should have a standard process that you can personalize for each of your new hires.
+According to the QuickBooks Entrepreneurship in 2025 survey, 33% of businesses report that hiring skilled employees contributed to most business growth.
+The best hiring processes empower new hires with the tools they need to be productive, successful team members.

-We'll break down employee onboarding best practices to help you make the most of every new hire.
+Ideally, you should have a standard process that you can personalize for each new hire.
+In this post, we'll break down employee onboarding best practices to help you make the most of every new hire.

 An explanation of what employee onboarding means including that you'll make hiring decisions, welcome new hires, and transition them into the role.

-1. Start before hiring
+1. Start employee onboarding before hiring

 • Outline company policies and consider creating an employee handbook.